futuping/.nix/README.md

 This repository is organized into two main parts:

 ### nix-darwin - System Configuration
-Comprehensive macOS system configuration with nix-darwin, Fish shell, Emacs integration, Homebrew integration, and Mac App Store support.
+Comprehensive macOS system configuration with nix-darwin, Fish shell, Homebrew integration, and Mac App Store support.

 ### nix-dev - Development Templates
 A collection of development environment templates: